asappresearch/slue-toolkit/_sources/how-to-submit.md

 # How-to-submit

-SLUE test set evaluation is not publicly available for a fair evaluation.
-If you submit your test set evaluation following the desired form, we will evaluate your system.
+SLUE test set evaluation isn't publicly available to ensure a fair evaluation.
+Kindly submit the form, and our team will review it.
+Your submission will remain confidential.

 ## Submission format

-in .tsv format, prepare 4 columns as in the below example.
-Please specify none, if the prediction does not exist (for example, Voxpopuli is for ASR and NER, it needs `id`, `pred_text`, `pred_ner` columns, and all entities in `pred_sentiment` should be `None`.
+Prepare a .tsv file with 4 columns as demonstrated in the illustration below.
+Please specify none, if the prediction does not exist.
+For example, Voxpopuli is for ASR and NER, it needs `id`, `pred_text`, `pred_ner` columns, and all entities in `pred_sentiment` should be `None`.
 If no NE found, `pred_ner` should be `None`

 ````
 id	pred_text	pred_ner	pred_sentiment